ahendricks1/CS61_Handbook/hash_table.md

 # Hash Table

-A hash table, much like a dictionary or BST, uses a map of key/value pairs to keep a collection so it may be searched in O(1) time (best/average case).
-It uses a unique algorithm, a hash function, to give an item a specific integer that is easily accessible.

-# In Memory
+A hash table takes in a key and then uses a hash function, which is a unique algorithm to convert the key into an index, which then points at the original key which has now become a value.

 In memory, a hash table looks like this: